trueos/trueos-docs/trueos-handbook/install.rst

 |trueos| automatically detects if the drive has an existing boot
 environment, filling in the data as necessary.
-If no boot environments are detected, :guilabel:`Install into Boot Environment` will be greyed out.
+If no boot environments are detected, :guilabel:`Install into Boot Environment` is invisible.
 To upgrade, select :guilabel:`Install into Boot Environment` and choose which existing pool to install into from the drop-down menu.
 In the :ref:`Disk Selection Screen <upgrade1>`, the user is installing into the existing **tank** pool.
 Press :guilabel:`Next` when ready.